 The survey covers the entire country.
-Only private households where at least one person is younger than 77 are included.
+Only private households, where at least one person is younger than 77, are included in the survey.

-The household is the simple or collective unit comprising either one person living alone or two or more persons, whether or not of the same family, who usually occupy the same dwelling and live there together.
+The household is the unit comprising either one person living alone or two or more persons, whether or not of the same family, who usually occupy the same dwelling and live there together.

-The planned quarterly sample size is 14 625 households, which represents an average survey rate of about 0.3%.
-Every week 1 125 households should be interviewed.
+The planned quarterly sample size is 14 625 households, which represents an average sampling rate of about 0.3%.
 The survey is based on a two-level stratified sampling plan.
 The survey base is the National Register of Persons, which is derived from communal population registers.